timothyleejin/tp/docs/UserGuide.md

 **Can I add a new contact with the same phone number?** <br>
 Adding a contact with an existing phone number / email address / name / telegram handle is not allowed.

+**Can I add Chinese/Tamil names to LinkUp?** <br>
+Unfortunately, this current version of LinkUp can only save names with English letters.
+As such, names like "小明" are not allowed.

 ### Known Issues

-* **Issue:** When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen. <br>
+* **Issue:** When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, LinkUp's interface will open off-screen. <br>
 **Solution:** Delete the `preferences.json` file created by the application before running the application again.
 * **Issue:** If you minimize the Help Window and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear. <br>
 **Solution:** Manually restore the minimized Help Window.